huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 * `secondary_dns` - (Optional, String) Specifies the IP address of DNS server 2 on the subnet.
 The value must be a valid IP address.

+* `dhcp_lease_time` - (Optional, String) Specifies the DHCP lease expiration time.
+The value can be -1, which indicates unlimited lease time, or Number+h. the number ranges from 1 to 30,000.
+For example, the value can be 5h.
+The default value is 24h.

+* `ntp_server_address` - (Optional, String) Specifies the NTP server address.
+Currently only IPv4 addresses are supported.
+  A maximum of four IP addresses can be configured, and each address must be unique.
+Multiple IP addresses must be separated using commas(,).
+Removing this parameter indicates that no NTP server is configured.

 * `dns_list` - (Optional, List) Specifies the DNS server address list of a subnet.
 This field is required if you need to use more than two DNS servers.
 This parameter value is the superset of both DNS server address 1 and DNS server